Everything you need to know about the WSL Big Wave season

 Where are the two events in the WSL 2023/2024 Big Wave season taking place?

 The WSL team will be looking for a consistent forecast that guarantees a minimum of 25 feet [8m] on the wave face throughout the competition.
-If all other conditions are favourable, the organisation will issue a probable start, known as a yellow alert, up to 72 hours before the potential run date of the event.
+If all other conditions are favorable, the organization will issue a probable start, known as a yellow alert, up to 72 hours before the potential run date of the event.

 05